bjaegerthomas/tech-interview-prep/udemy computer science algorithms/data_structures/trees/trees.md

 Breadth First traversal is working across the tree.
 Every node on the same level and ever sibling node before moving to their children.

-Depth First Traversal is going down and then coming back up to the main node.
+Depth First traversal is visiting all nodes vertically, going down the tree before visiting sibiling nodes.
     In order -
-    Pre order -
+    Pre order - We visit the node, then we look at the left side moving vertically down before moving to the right.
     Post order -